tylerbevan/recipes.tbevan.us/content/mains/thai_peanut_curry.rst

 Instructions
 *************
 Heat sesame oil and curry paste in sauce pot over medium heat until curry paste and sesame oil have mixed and curry paste has broken down.
-Add onion to pot and simmer until onion starts to turn clear.
-Add coconut milk, peanut butter, and chicken stock to the pot.
+Add onion and garlic to pot and simmer until onion starts to turn clear.
+Add coconut milk, peanut butter, ginger, and chicken stock to the pot.
 Bring to a simmer and reduce heat to low.
-Salt to taste; I like it on the salty side because the veggies will offset it.
+Salt to taste; I like it on the salty side because the veggies will offset the salt.

 Combine peppers, zucchini, and 1/4 cup water in microwave safe bowl and steam in microwave until just cooked.
 Add chicken and vegetables to a large stock pot.
 Ladle peanut sauce into pot